Enhancing the Wilmington/Baltimore Streetscape

 Last fall Delmarva Power had to cut the power at a number of houses in Country Club Estates when an underground electric box flooded during the rains from tropical storm Ian.
 It took 3 crews from Maryland working well into the night to replace the box.
 Undergrounding does not necessarily enhance resiliency.
 When undergrounding power lines, some electric boxes are placed underground while other larger utility boxes are placed on the ground.
 There was space on Rehoboth Ave. in the median for the large above-ground utility boxes, but on Baltimore & Wilmington Avenues, which are only ~half as wide as Rehoboth Ave., it seems they would take up space along the streets.
 These large above-ground boxes do not enhance aesthetics.
 The City has received a letter from Delmarva Power explaining their 'no' to undergrounding power lines on Baltimore & Wilmington Avenues.
 What would be the cost savings to this streetscape project if the City does not underground the power lines?
 A stated goal of the Streetscape Concept is that streetscape improvement will enhance parking accommodation.
 Will the Rossi parking study be evaluating the idea proposed in this streetscape project to eliminate 82 of 329 (25%) of the parking spaces?

-FMK asked 11 months ago
+FMK asked about 1 year ago

 Thank you for your comments and questions.
 In a study completed two years ago, JMT provided the city with an estimated cost for undergrounding utilities in the streetscape area.
 The estimated cost in the table below does not include undergrounding transformers.